 An evaluation of the previous record from the transfer institution will be made at the time of application review to provide a preliminary assessment of the credit that will be transferred toward a bachelor's degree in the program specified by the applicant.
 This appraisal is subject to review by representatives of the departments involved and by the student's intended program advisor.
-The transfer credit may be revised if the acaor creative writing in a language whose fundamentals they already knew.
+The transfer credit may be revised if the academic progress of the student indicates that the student is unable to continue successfully because of an inadequate preparation.